I Have the Financial Aid Award Offer - What to do Next?

 Step 2: How much are my books?

 An average amount for books for a student enrolled full-time for one semester is $500 however the books for sciences, engineering and some other classes may be more expensive.
 Books may be purchased from the University Bookstore.
-The University Bookstore also offers a textbook rental program.
 For more information, you may visit the Bookstore website.

 Step 3: How much will my bill be after financial aid is deducted?

-Families should subtract the award amounts listed on the student's Financial Aid Award that you want to accept, from the amount you will be billed to determine how much, if anything, you will need to pay for the student to attend the university.
-To assist you with this process, you should use the Worksheet to Calculate Your Estimated Costs to determine the estimated amount you will be expected to pay for the student to attend UNH.
+Families should subtract the financial aid offered that you want to accept, from the amount you will be billed to determine how much, if anything, you will need to pay for the student to attend the university.
+To assist you with this process, you should refer to the Cost Worksheet & Award Information brochure sent to you by the Financial Aid Office along with your Award Offer and the instructions to view your financial aid online.
+The Cost Worksheet will help you determine the estimated amount you will be expected to pay for the student to attend the University of New Haven.

-Note: If Federal Work Study is listed as part of your Financial Aid Award, do NOT deduct this award amount from the student's charges.
-Federal Work Study awards are funds a student must work to earn.
+Note: If Federal Work Study is listed as part of the Financial Aid Award Offer, do NOT deduct the amount of the Federal Work Study from the student's charges.
+Federal Work Study is money a student must work to earn.
 This money is slowly earned throughout the semester as the student works part-time, and submits time sheets for payment.
 This money is paid directly to the student for the hours they work therefore it is not posted as a credit to the Bursar's bill like other types of financial aid.

 Step 4: What are some options to pay the portion of my bill that is not covered by financial aid?